-Let's take IQ.
+Consider IQ.
 You have the same sample of 500 freshmen at UF, chosen by alphabetical listing.
 The average IQ is 120.
 As you look at some other descriptive statistics about your sample, you see that the sample differs from freshmen at UF as a whole.
-Perhaps, just by accident, 41% of your sample consists of Hispanic people whereas 23% of UF's incoming freshman class is of Hispanic ethnicity.
-We say that people of Hispanic heritage are "over-represented" in the sample, compared to the population as a whole.
-But there is zero valid evidence to suggest that ethnicity is related to IQ, the book The Bell Curve not withstanding.
-So you can go right ahead and conclude that the average IQ of incoming freshmen at UF is 120 because ethnicity and IQ are unrelated characteristics.
+Just by accident, 41% of your sample consists of Latinx people whereas 23% of UF's incoming freshman class are Latinx.
+We say that Latinx people "over-represented" in the sample, compared to the population as a whole.
+But there is zero valid evidence to suggest that ethnicity is related to IQ.
+You can conclude that the average IQ of incoming freshmen at UF is 120 because ethnicity and IQ are unrelated characteristics.

-On the other hand, if 38% of your sample speaks two or more languages, you probably can't conclude that 38% of incoming freshmen at UF speak two or more languages.
-People of Hispanic heritage are probably more likely to speak a second language than lots of other people who come to UF because of exposure to Spanish in the home.
+On the other hand, if 38% of your sample speaks two or more languages, you probably cannot conclude that 38% of incoming freshmen at UF speak two or more languages.
+People of Latinx heritage are probably more likely to speak a second language than lots of other people who come to UF based on exposure to Spanish in the home.
 Now the ethnic difference between your sample and the UF freshman class as a whole does limit your ability to generalize.

 Theoretical generalization refers to the degree to which you can use your findings to gain a broadly applicable understanding or explanation of the relationships between different phenomena.
 We base research on theories because theories provide our basis for figuring out how things work not just with one set of people, or in one place, or at one time, but in general.
 By basing research on a theory, we move beyond descriptive research to explanatory research.
 Descriptive research just tells us "what happened with these participants in this study."
-Explanatory research tells us "what happened with these participants in this study -- and how can I make sense of what happened, explain it, understand it.
+Explanatory research tells us "what happened with these participants in this study - and how can I explain what happened and understand why it happened.
 Therefore, we always want to be able to theoretically generalize.

-In order to be able to theoretically generalize, you need to ensujre the theoretical adequacy of your study.
+In order to be able to theoretically generalize, you need to ensure the theoretical adequacy of your study.
 This involves four things, and failure to ensure any of the four is a threat to your ability to theoretically generalize your findings:

-- Make sure that the theory actually applies to what you are studying - Make sure that you actually use the constructs in the theory in your research - Make your study as "reproducible" as possible - Select a sample that is theoretically sound
+- Make sure that the theory applies to what you are studying - Make sure that you use the constructs in the theory in your research - Make your study as "reproducible" as possible - · Select a sample that is theoretically sound

 Domain of the Theory.
-There are no "theories of every behavior."
+There is no theory that explains every possible human behavior.
 For example, the theory of reasoned action explains purposeful decision making.
 If you want to understand how people behave in mob situations, you should not use the theory of reasoned action for your study.
 Mob behavior is not a part of the domain or set of behaviors covered by this theory.